Hamiltonian dynamics of Boolean networks: In-degree and connectivity of the interaction graph

 \section{In-degree and connectivity of the interaction graph}

-In \cite{WOS:001028245500001}, it is established that any digraph \(G_\Gamma \in \mathcal{G}(n)\), other than the constant and identity digraphs, admits a BN \(f \in \mathcal{F}(G_\Gamma)\) with interaction graph \(K_n\), a complete digraph including loops.
-Additionally, \cite{bridoux20244} proves the existence of dynamics that do not impose conditions on the interaction graph.
-However, it does not analyze whether the existence of a digraph \(G_\Gamma\) imposes common properties on all networks with dynamics isomorphic to \(G_\Gamma\).
-To address this question, \Cref{lemaimpar} establishes a necessary condition on the in-degree of the interaction graph, linking BNs with their dynamic behavior.
+In \cite{WOS:001028245500001}, it is established that any digraph $G_\Gamma \in \mathcal{G}(n)$, other than the constant and identity digraphs, admits a BN $f \in \mathcal{F}(G_\Gamma)$ whose interaction graph is $K_n$, a complete digraph including loops.
+Furthermore, \cite{bridoux20244} demonstrates the existence of dynamics that impose constraints on the interaction graph, such as those involving a certain edge density or requiring a minimum in-degree of 2, among others.
+To further explore this direction, \Cref{lemaimpar} establishes a necessary condition regarding the in-degree of the interaction graph, thereby linking BNs to their dynamical behavior.

-\begin{lemma}[\cite{10.1093/pnasnexus/pgac017}, \cite{mitesis}] Let \(f\) be a Boolean network with \(n \in \mathbb{N}\) variables and \(j \in [n]\) such that \(|T(f_j)|\) is odd.
+\begin{lemma}[\cite{10.1093/pnasnexus/pgac017,mitesis}] Let \(f\) be a Boolean network with \(n \in \mathbb{N}\) variables and \(j \in [n]\) such that \(|T(f_j)|\) is odd.
 Then, the in-degree of vertex \(j\) in the interaction graph is \(n\). \end{lemma} \begin{proof} Suppose \(|T(f_j)|\) is odd and that \(f_j\) does not depend on the index \(i \in [n]\).
 From the definition of dependence, it follows that for any configuration \(x \in T(f_j)\), \mbox{\(x \oplus e_i \in T(f_j)\)}.
 This contradicts the hypothesis that \(|T(f_j)|\) is odd, completing the proof. \end{proof}

 Importantly, the converse implication of \Cref{lemaimpar} is not true: in \Cref{eje0006}, \(T(f_2)\) is a set of even cardinality, although variable \(2\) has maximum in-degree.
-On the other hand, if \(G_\Gamma \in \mathcal{G}(n)\) has a unique vertex with in-degree zero, the associated dynamics differ in exactly one image compared to a bijective behavior, motivating \Cref{prop:prop507}.
+Conversely, if $G_\Gamma \in \mathcal{G}(n)$ possesses a unique vertex with in-degree zero, the associated dynamics deviate from bijective behavior by exactly one image.
+This observation motivates \Cref{prop:prop507}, as previously established in \cite{mitesis,citaa2}.

 \begin{proposition} If \(G_\Gamma \in \mathcal{G}(n)\) (not necessarily connected) has exactly one vertex with in-degree zero, then for any Boolean network \(f \in \mathcal{F}(G_\Gamma)\), there exists a component \(j \in [n]\) such that \(d^{-}(j) = n\) in its interaction graph. \end{proposition} \begin{proof} Suppose \(G_\Gamma\) has exactly one vertex with in-degree zero.
 By definition, the out-degree of every vertex in \(G_\Gamma\) is one.
 Consequently, \(2^n-2\) vertices have in-degree one, one vertex has in-degree zero, and one vertex has in-degree two.